 - Cystic medial necrosis, connective tissue disorders such as Marfan and Ehlers-Danlos syndromes, and syphilis are the most common causes of ascending aortic aneurysms (now rare).
 Atherosclerotic, posttraumatic, infectious (mycotic), or inflammatory aneurysms of the descending aorta are the most common (rheumatoid arthritis and ankylosing spondylitis).

 - Mycotic aneurysms of the aorta occur in patients with predisposing conditions, including intravenous drug abusers, patients with valvular disease or congenital disorders of the heart or aorta, patients who have undergone previous cardiac or aortic surgery, patients with adjacent pyogenic infection, and immunocompromised individuals.
-Mycotic aneurysms are often sac-shaped, rapidly grow, and without calcification of the wall.
+Mycotic aneurysms are often sac-shaped, rapidly growing, and without calcification of the wall.

-- Aneurysms can be classed as true (having an intact aorta wall composed of intima, media, and adventitia) or false in terms of aortic wall integrity (also called pseudoaneurysm, characterized by a disrupted aortic wall contained by the adventitia, perivascular connective tissue, and organized blood clot).
+- Aneurysms can be classified as true (having an intact aorta wall composed of intima, media, and adventitia) or false in terms of aortic wall integrity (also called pseudoaneurysm, characterized by a disrupted aortic wall contained by the adventitia, perivascular connective tissue, and organized blood clot).
 True aneurysms are those caused by atherosclerosis or connective tissue disorders.
 Posttraumatic and infectious (mycotic) aneurysms are frequently false.

 - A thoracic aortic aneurysm is defined as an aorta diameter higher than 4 cm and is characterized according to location, morphology, aortic wall integrity, and etiology.